Sharmila-ks/Phishing-Email-Detection/README.md

 - Google Colab

 ## Dataset 📊
-The dataset used in this project is a collection of emails labeled as either "legitimate" or "phishing".
-The dataset is pre-processed to remove unnecessary characters, and the text is vectorized using `TfidfVectorizer` to extract relevant features for classification.
+The dataset used in this project is publicly available on Kaggle.
+You can download it from [this link](https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset).
+This dataset contains collection of emails labeled as either "legitimate" or "phishing".
+The data has been pre-processed to remove unnecessary characters and noise.
+The text data is then vectorized using the TfidfVectorizer to extract meaningful features for classification.

 ## Project Description 📝